-b.
-Medicaid eligibility must always be determined for children in out-of-home care regardless of the existence of Third-Party Health Insurance.
+- b.
+Medicaid eligibility must always be determined for children in out-of-home care regardless of the existence of third-party health insurance.
 Insurance benefits should be applied to the fullest extent to ensure that Medicaid is the payer of last resort.
-When it is learned that a child or young adult is in receipt of Third-Party Health Insurance, it is important that child welfare staff or revenue maximization staff enter this information into the Medical Mental Health module in FSFN and notify the CIC staff.
+When it is learned that a child or young adult is in receipt of third-party health insurance, it is important that child welfare staff or revenue maximization staff enter this information into the Medical Mental Health module in FSFN and notify the CIC staff. - 2-16.

-2-16.
 Recipients of Adoption or Guardianship Assistance Benefits.
-All children who are determined eligible for adoption assistance or guardianship assistance) are eligible for Medicaid.

-a.
-A child whose benefits are funded by Title IV-E are categorically eligible to receive Title XIX Medicaid in his or her state of residence within the United States consistent with the terms of the state's Title XIX plan.

-(1) Medicaid is authorized without regard to family income.

-(2) When a child relocates outside of Florida, the child welfare professional or designee must assist the parent(s)/guardian(s) in obtaining Medicaid in the new state of residence.
-This involves following procedures established in support of the Interstate Compact on Adoptions and Medical Assistance (ICAMA) per s.
-409.401, F.S.
-The child welfare professional or designee completes the appropriate documentation and process as instructed by the Office of Child Welfare (OCW), ICAMA unit.

-b.
-A child whose benefits are TANF or state funded may be eligible to receive Title XIX Medicaid in his/her state of residence within the United States.

-(1) When a child relocates outside of Florida, the child welfare professional or designee must assist the adoptive parent(s)/guardian(s) in obtaining Medicaid in the new state or residence.

-(2) This involves following procedures established in support of ICAMA.
-The child welfare professional or designee completes the appropriate documentation and process as instructed by the OCW, ICAMA unit.

-c.
-If a child's benefits are TANF based or state funded and the state of residence does not offer Medicaid, the following options are available:

-(1) Florida Medicaid may continue.
+Children who are determined eligible for adoption assistance or guardianship assistance may be eligible for Medicaid. - a.
+A child whose benefits are funded by Title IV-E are categorically eligible to receive Title XIX Medicaid in his or her state of residence within the United States consistent with the terms of the state's Title XIX plan. - (1) Medicaid is authorized without regard to family income. - (2) When a child relocates outside of Florida, the child welfare professional or designee must assist the parent(s)/guardian(s) in obtaining Medicaid in the new state of residence.
+This involves following procedures established in support of the Interstate Compact on Adoptions and Medical Assistance (ICAMA) per section 409.401, F.S.
+The child welfare professional or designee completes the appropriate documentation and process as instructed by the OCFW, ICAMA unit. - b.
+A child whose benefits are TANF or state funded will be eligible to receive Title XIX Medicaid in Florida if the technical and financial requirements described in paragraph 2-5b of this operating procedure are met and the child resides in Florida.
+A child who does not reside in Florida may be eligible for Title XIX Medicaid in their state of residence within the United States. - (1) When a child relocates outside of Florida, the child welfare professional or designee must assist the adoptive parent(s)/guardian(s) in obtaining Medicaid in the new state of residence. - (2) This involves following procedures established in support of ICAMA.
+The child welfare professional or designee completes the appropriate documentation and process as instructed by the OCFW, ICAMA unit. - c.
+If a child's benefits are TANF or state funded and the state of residence does not offer Medicaid, the following options are available: - (1) Florida Medicaid may continue.
 The adoptive parent(s)/guardian(s) must locate a physician that will accept Florida Medicaid in the state of residence.
 The physician must request and be approved as a Florida Medicaid provider, and then submit an invoice to Florida for payment.
 The parent(s)/guardian(s) must be advised and encouraged to obtain information and documentation necessary to process the medical claims consistent with the terms of the state's Title XIX plan.
-In order to prevent premature Medicaid closure, revenue maximization staff shall notify CIC staff that child is retaining Florida Medicaid coverage.

-(2) The adoptive parent(s)/guardian(s) may apply for public assistance benefits as available in the state of residence.
+In order to prevent premature Medicaid closure, revenue maximization staff shall notify CIC staff that child is retaining Florida Medicaid coverage. - (2) The adoptive parent(s)/guardian(s) may apply for public assistance benefits as available in the state of residence.